‘Border czar’ Tom Homan’s arrival in Minnesota signals shift by Trump administration

 The Minnesota Star Tribune

-President Donald Trump is deploying his border czar to Minneapolis as a political crisis grows over his administration’s immigration enforcement tactics, a move viewed by many Republicans as an effort to calm tensions in Minnesota.
+President Donald Trump is deploying his “border czar” to Minneapolis as a political crisis grows over his administration’s immigration enforcement tactics, a move many Republicans view as an effort to calm tensions in Minnesota.

-Trump’s man for the job is Tom Homan, who is in charge of the country’s borders and the president’s deportation efforts.
+As the White House appears to shift its stance on the Minnesota campaign, Trump sent in Tom Homan, a veteran leader of Immigration and Customs Enforcement who is in charge of the country’s borders and the president’s deportation efforts.

 Homan is expected to be the main point of contact on the ground, the White House said, a role previously led in part by Border Patrol Cmdr.
 Greg Bovino.

-“There is definitely a level of sensitivity that [Homan] has that is not being displayed by others within the administration right now,” said Preya Samsundar, a GOP operative in Minnesota who previously worked for the Republican National Committee.
-“I think that’s why the fact that … he’s being sent out here today and he is being told to directly report to Trump is a sign that they’re taking the shift seriously.”
+“I think that’s why the fact that … he’s being sent out here today and he is being told to directly report to Trump is a sign that they’re taking the shift seriously," Samsundar said.

-Trump said in a post on Truth Social that Homan “knows and likes many of the people” in Minnesota and is “tough but fair” and will report directly to the president.
+Trump said in another post on Truth Social that Homan “knows and likes many of the people” in Minnesota and is “tough but fair” and will report directly to the president.

 National news outlets have reported that Homan and Homeland Security Secretary Kristi Noem have been fierce rivals within the Trump administration.
 Noem has been a prominent figure in the administration’s response to the immigration crackdown.
 She has faced criticism for saying Pretti’s actions fit the definition of domestic terrorism.

-When ICE agent Jonathan Ross fatally shot Renee Good in Minneapolis earlier in January, Homan initially declined to comment, and later in an interview on 60 Minutes called for the investigation to play out.
+When ICE agent Jonathan Ross fatally shot Renee Good in Minneapolis earlier in January, Homan initially declined to comment, and in a later interview on “CBS Evening News,” he called for the investigation to play out.
 That was in contrast to Noem, Vice President JD Vance and others who immediately said the shooting was a justified act of self defense.

-Samsundar said Homan on 60 Minutes was “very measured, very even-keeled … in a way that nobody else was.”
+Samsundar said Homan on CBS was “very measured, very even-keeled … in a way that nobody else was.”

 U.S. Rep. Tom Emmer, the highest ranking Republican in the Minnesota delegation, reacted on social media to the announcement by saying Homan would “help end the chaos in Minnesota.”